rust-lang/rust-forge/src/chat/zulip/triagebot.md

 @rustbot prioritize
 ```

-This will add the `I-prioritize` label to the issue, as well as creating a Zulip thread for the WG-prioritization members to discuss.
+This will simply add the `I-prioritize` label to the issue.

 ### Errors
 The command fails if the issue has already been requested for prioritization (i.e. already has the `I-prioritize` label).